 Plant 3-4 seeds in each hole, in individual rows, spaced 12-18 inches apart.

 Corn is cross pollinated; therefore sow by planting in blocks to ensure that no matter which way the wind blows, pollen from the plants’ tassels (male flowers) will pollinate the ears (female flowers).

 Plant a block of several rows to ensure pollination.

 Sweet corn can be grown by organic vegetable gardening.

-Either purchase or use your own organic fertilizer to enrich the soil when growing corn in your vegetable garden.
+Either purchase or use your own organic compost or fertilizer to enrich the soil when growing corn in your vegetable garden.

 If you select a variety of corn seeds from your local garden center that is ideal for your climate and location, you will not likely have any reason to need to use pesticides or insecticides when growing corn.